Experience Letter Template In Word Format For Startups & SMEs

 It’s never an easy thing for an organization to lose an employee.
-More than the overhead costs of hiring activities, it’s the loss of a team player that hurts an employer the most.
-While there isn’t much an employer can do if the employee has made his/her mind to leave, but making sure the departure is on good terms and leaving enough room to rekindle in the future, is something every employer can do, and drafting a compelling experience certificate an easy way to do so.
+More than the overhead costs of hiring activities, it’s the loss of a team player that hurts an employee.
+There isn’t much an employer can do if the employee has made his/her mind to leave.
+But they can make sure the departure is on good terms and leaving enough room to rekindle in the future.
+Employer should also draft a compelling experience certificate to make it an easy way to do so.

 A well-drafted experience letter that conveys best wishes and cherishes the employees’ achievements in your organization can make the employee a sense of belonging and content.
 Even though there might have been days when you and your employee would have had heated discussions and disagreed on an array of topics, it’s necessary to make sure they depart from the organization on a positive note.

 So, let’s proceed further and understand more about experience letter/certificate.
 In this article, we will be covering,